cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ## General

 In this API, the `bytes` data type is normally used to contain the serialized data of externally defined messages.
-These messages are well defined in the `cogment.yaml` file for any particular trial.
+These messages are well defined in the trial specifications file.

 On the other hand, the `google.protobuf.Any` data type is normally used to contain messages that are not pre-defined (thus unknown by the framework), and may be decided at runtime.
 It is then the responsibility of the receiver to deserialize in the correct message type.